Axia-Tech/AXIA-wiki/docs/learn/learn-transaction-fees.md

 ## Shard Transactions

 The transactions that take place within AXIASolar's shards - parachains and parathreads - do not incur Relay Chain transaction fees.
-Users of shard applications do not even need to hold DOT tokens, as each shard has its own economic model and may or may not have a token.
+Users of shard applications do not even need to hold SOLAR tokens, as each shard has its own economic model and may or may not have a token.
 There are, however, situations where shards themselves make transactions on the Relay Chain.

-[Parachains](learn-parachains.md) have a dedicated slot on the Relay Chain for execution, so their collators do not need to own DOT in order to include blocks.
+[Parachains](learn-parachains.md) have a dedicated slot on the Relay Chain for execution, so their collators do not need to own SOLAR in order to include blocks.
 The parachain will make some transactions itself, for example, opening or closing an [XCM](learn-cross-consensus.md) channel, participating in an [auction](learn-auction.md) to renew its slot, or upgrading its runtime.
 Parachains have their own accounts on the Relay Chain and will need to use those funds to issue